 The V&M segment accounted for 21% of 2013 revenue.
 This business provides a wide variety of valves and measurement systems used to control the flow of oil & gas from well heads to its final destination.
 Cameron provides highly specialized equipment for engineering & construction companies, oil & gas majors, and pipeline operators, while also offering a portfolio of standardized products.

 The P&C division offers packages for the separation and treatment of impurities within the equipment and parts.
 The customers served are in the chemical, processing, and petrochemical industries.
 This segment also supplies compressors, separation systems, heaters, and gas engines.
-Recently, Cameron sold its reciprocating compression business to GE for $550 million and is pursuing the possible sale of the Centrifugal compression unit.
+Earlier this year, Cameron sold its reciprocating compression business to General Electric (GE - Free GE Stock Report) for $550 million and is pursuing the possible sale of the Centrifugal compression unit.
 The company is attempting to focus on core operations with stronger growth opportunities in the subsea and North American onshore markets.

 In 2013, Cameron and Schlumberger (SLB), a leader in the oil & gas equipment/services market, formed a joint venture called OneSubsea, creating one of the largest companies in the subsea market.
 The entity is designed to offer a full range of products and services through the life span of the well, including subsea production systems, wellheads, control systems, and subsea processing capabilities.
 Cameron will retain a 60% ownership stake, while Schlumberger will maintain a 40% stake.
 We believe this joint venture will drive a majority of new bookings, driven by higher drilling activity in the offshore plays in Latin America, Gulf of Mexico, and West Africa in the coming years.

 Cameron posted a record year for new bookings in 2013, with orders topping $12 billion.
 Yet, we foresee a substantial dropoff in orders for 2014, due to reduction in capital spending budgets for many major oil & gas companies and a plethora of delayed offshore projects.
-In fact, bookings dropped nearly 30% in the first quarter of 2014.
+In fact, bookings dropped nearly 30% in the first quarter of 2014, and revenues from subsea orders fell another 62% in the June period.
 That said, we still believe Cameron is well positioned to capitalize on the favorable trends in the deepwater and ultra- deepwater markets over the next decade.